Elliken/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups creates a script that  prints all the groups the current user is part of.
 3-new_owner creates a script that writes a script that changes the owner of the file hello to the user betty.
 4-empty creates a script that creates an empty file called hello.
+5-execute creates ascript that adds execute permission to the owner of the file hello.